Skip to main content

 Who can have this test?

-10 weeks’ gestational age.
+NIPT can be ordered by healthcare professionals for women with pregnancies of at least10 weeks’ gestational age.
 This test can be requested for any singleton or twin pregnancy, including those conceived naturally or by IVF using the patient’s own egg or a donor egg.
-Note that, in twin pregnancies, sex chromosome (X and Y) analysis can determine fetal sex but not sex chromosome conditions.
-The Harmony test also does not assess risk for mosaicism, partial trisomies or translocations.

-Results will be ready in approximately 3-5 days.
+Results will be ready in approximately 2–4 days.
 Women still can have their 12-week scan for a detailed examination of the fetal anatomy, including measurement of nuchal translucency, nasal bone and other important factors.
 In this visit, patients can discuss the DNA and ultrasound results with their obstetricians.

 On the basis of the NIPT result and the ultrasound findings, a patient can decide whether or not she wants to have an invasive procedure (for example, CVS or amniocentesis).